-Historic Overlay District Ordinance Final Version Approved by Planning Board on 10/22/18 iv.
-Preservation of original wood windows is strongly encouraged but not required.
-Where windows are replaced use of true divided light windows is encouraged but not required.
-Use of false mullions may be stipulated where appropriate.
-Entrance.
-The entrance is an important element in defining a building. i.
-Articulation of the entrance is encouraged through use a portico, a canopy, an awning, sidelights, a surround, or another device. ii.
-Generally, there should be an entrance, if not the primary entrance, located on the front facade.
-J. Siding materials.
-Materials should be high quality and durable, especiallyin the core downtown areas, where masonry is preferred. i.
-Use of the following natural materials is strongly encouraged: wood (clapboard and shakes), brick. stone. fiber reinforced stucco. textured block, and terra cotta However, fabricated materials which effectively imitate the character of these materials is acceptable.
-Conventional vinyl siding is discouraged, especially on front facades.
-However, it is less of a concern on side or rear facades.
-Where used, it should be arranged in a horizontal pattern resembling wood elapboard. iii.
-Use of the following materials is inappropriate: sheet plastic, sheet fiberglass, T-111 plywood, flaky "fish-shack style" wood shingles, simulated brick, "salvage style" brick with multiple colors, highly reflective plastic or metal, prefabricated metal wall panels, undressed cinder block, and Historic Overlay District Ordinance Approved by Planning Board on 10/22/18 Approved by HDC on 10/10/18 Page 17 of 34 other materials similar to these Appropriate color selection is guided by the following: i.
-Main building color/large areas and signage.
-The following color palettes are encouraged for the main building color/large areas and signage: nature blending, earth tone, neutral, and pastel Main building color/large areas.
-The following color palettes are discouraged for the main building color/large areas: bright colors, primary colors, and Metallic colors Building accent areas and signage.
-The following color palettes are acceptable for building accent areas and signage: bright colors, primary colors, metallic colors The following color palettes are prohibited: high intensity colors and fluorescent colors For brick, use of deep, dark traditional reds is desirable and may be required.
-Other Principles
+Historic Overlay District Ordinance Final Version Approved by Planning Board on 10/22/18

+aged but not required.
+Use of fals I where appropriate.
+S an important element in defining The entrance is encouraged through us a portico, a canopy, an awning, sidelights.

+I where appropriate. s an important element in defining factor that the entrance is encouraged through us a portico, a canopy, an awning,

+the entrance is encouraged through us a portico, a canopy, an awning,

+a canopy, an awning,

+a canopy, an awning,

+an awning,

+sidelights,

+a surround, or

+another device.

+entrance, if not the primary entrance

+gh quality and durable, especiallyin tl

+referred.

+strongly encouraged:

+wood (clapboard and shakes),

+brick.

+stone.

+~~~~,

+fiber reinforced stucco,

+textured block, and

+terra cotta

+ectively imitate the character of the

+especially on front facades.
+However,

+Where used, it should be arranged in

+vard.

+ard.

+ropriate:

+-1414:-

+sheet plastic,

+sheet fiberglass,

+T-111 plywood,

+flaky "fish-shack style" wood

+shingles,

+simulated brick,

+"salvage style" brick with

+multiple colors,

+highly reflective plastic or metal

+prefabricated metal wall panels,

+undressed cinder block, and

+Historic Overlay District Ordinan- Final Versic Approved by Planning Board on 10/22/

+Approved by HDC on 10/10/

+• other materi als similar to these

+K. Color.
+Appropriate color selection is guided by the following owing: i.
+Main building

+color/large areas and signage.
+The following color palettes main building color/large areas and signage: are encouraged for the

+nature

+• blending,

+• earth tone,

+• neutral, and

+• pastel

+ii.
+Main building color/large areas.
+The following color pales tes are discouraged for

+the main building color/large areas:

+• bright colors ) ,

+• primary cole ors, and

+• Metallic col-

+iii.
+Building accent areas and signage.
+The following color pa lettes are acceptable for

+building accent areas and signage:

+• bright colors 7-7

+• primary cole ors,

+• metallic cole

+iv.
+The following color palettes are prohibited:

+high intensity colors and

+- fluorescent colors

+V. For brick, use of deep, dark traditional reds is desirab le and may be

+required. , and the second

+2. Other Princip ples